 In other words, in the current poker world, the sales team seems to have more control than the director.
 In many ways, that is fine: the positivity and love of lightness is normal and healthy.
 Similar states of affairs work but also have consequences, such as in Hollywood (ahem) and many other American industries.

 Focusing on promotion as the growth-driver leads to a continuous if not terminal lack of perspective plaguing both the self-appointed and the earned leaders of poker.
 We are constantly bombarded by, among other things, blabber not only about “what’s good for the game” but about one’s fruity and fungible “poker journey.”
 (Imagine Teddy KGB discussing his life lessons on the felt and you see how much foolishness, or cringe, as they say now, that poker content comprises.
-Would be funny, though!)
 Currently, in the Twitter Spaces, some humorous fool is going on about “a new Hollywood” for poker on the novel conference-call app.
 Another sternly advises finding muneration for these avid consumers with their weeks of expertise under the belt.
+Another watches tournament attendance and reports seeing gold in the rivers of lines.
 Above all, everyone chants community, Hari Community, Grow Community Krishna Krisha.

 Is there a dream behind the sales pitch?